What Is a Virtual Receptionist?

 • Is there a clear urgent call routing process?

-• Do they have a published status page and SLA?
+• Do they have a published uptime SLA?

 • Calendar, CRM and job management integrations?